noahehall/multicloud/providers/aws/architecture.md

 ### Edge and hybrid cloud storage

-- Edge compute and storage solutions
+- hybrid: connect your on-premises applications and systems to cloud storage
-  - remote or disconnected locations
+- Edge: compute and storage solutions; remote or disconnected locations
-  - hybrid solutions to connect on-premises to storage services in the AWS.
 - in AWS
   - edge
     - Snow
   - hybrid
     - Outposts
     - Storage Gateway
+      - File Gateway mode:
+        - connect your Amazon S3 bucket using either the Network File System (NFS) or Server Message Block (SMB) protocol with local caching
+        - deploy as a virtual appliance or purchase a hardware appliance version.
+    - DirectConnect: a dedicated network connection from on premise into AWS
+      - higher throughput and secure data transfer without passing through the internet
+      - can be partitioned into multiple virtual interfaces.

 #### Edge: Local compute and storage